scorpiocavalier/m3-2-node--ejs/README.md

 3. Start up the server by typing `yarn dev`

 Your node application is now running at http://localhost:8000

-### ⚠️ Live Server, NO MORE! ⚠️

-**We will no longer be using the "Live Server" extension in VS Code.**

-When we type `yarn dev` in the terminal, it will spin up a `node` environment that will render our server-side app to the browser.

 ## Deeper Dive into this app